maxmilton/MaxMilton.com-Old-v3/content/blog/intro-to-the-keto-diet-and-14-day-keto-meal-plan.md

 I'm taking the plunge and changing what I eat to a paleo based ketogenic diet.
 I include paleo in there because paleo seems like the most realistic nutritional theory and keto because the nutritional science looks solid.
 Together they're a great match for killer performance!

-You'll see keto referred to by various names but these are all the same thing: the keto diet, ketogenic diet, <abbr title="low-carb high-fat">LCHF</abbr>.
+You'll see keto referred to by various names but these are all the same thing: the keto diet, ketogenic diet, LCHF (low-carb high-fat).
 It's different from a strictly low-carb diet in that keto requires high fat consumption and controlled protein intake with the goal of getting into a state of ketosis.

 ## Nutritional ketosis